 The bronze sheets are also decorated with small tin medallions, which show cupids engaged in various activities.
-In the lower section of the chariot there is a small female figure in bronze wearing a crown.
+In the lower section of the chariot, there is a small female figure in bronze wearing a crown.

-A horse trough and a bronze-adorned harness was found in the adjacent stable, which was discovered several years ago; casts were made of these finds.
+A horse trough and a bronze-adorned harness was found in the adjacent stable, which was discovered several years ago; casts were made of these materials.
 Sadly, the area also contained the ash-covered impressions of horses who had died there, with one lying on its right side and the other on its left.

 Slave quarters may have been for entire enslaved family

-Director-General of all the archaeological digs at Pompeii, Gabriel Zuchtriegel, explained that “The archaeology helps us to discover a part of the ancient world which we would otherwise know little about, but which is nonetheless extremely important.
+Director-General of all the archaeological digs at Pompeii, Gabriel Zuchtriegel, explained that “the archaeology helps us to discover a part of the ancient world which we would otherwise know little about, but which is nonetheless extremely important.”

-“It is certainly one of the most exciting discoveries during my life as an archaeologist, even without the presence of great ‘treasures’ – the true treasure here is the human experience, in this case of the most vulnerable members of ancient society, to which this room is a unique testimony,” Zuchtriegel said.
+“It is certainly one of the most exciting discoveries during my life as an archaeologist, even without the presence of great ‘treasures’—the true treasure here is the human experience, in this case of the most vulnerable members of ancient society, to which this room is a unique testimony,” Zuchtriegel said.